itarck/fancoil/README.md

 # fancoil

+> What's the frontend of duct?
+>
+> You say air conditioning？ Oh!
+Fan Coil Unit.

 A clojurescript framework, which uses [multi-methods] to define and implement system unit, uses [integrant] to inject configuration and stateful dependencies to unit at system startup.

 It is highly inspired by the structure of [re-frame] and [duct].